 - Malik Gaines is an artist and writer based in New York.
 His essays have appeared in Art Journal, Women & Performance, and in numerous exhibition catalogues and arts publications.
 His book, Black Performance on the Outskirts of the Left, traces a circulation of political ideas in performances of the 1960s and beyond.
 Since 2000, Gaines has performed and exhibited extensively with the group My Barbarian, whose work has been shown at MoMA, the New Museum, the Studio Museum in Harlem, the Kitchen, LACMA, MOCA LA, ICA Philadelphia, Toronto’s Power Plant, Amsterdam’s De Appel, Madrid’s El Matadero, Cairo’s Townhouse Gallery, and many others, and has been included in the Whitney Biennial, two Performa Biennials, the Montreal Biennial, and the Baltic Triennial.
 Gaines also makes performance and video work solo, and in other collaborations.
 He is assistant professor of Performance Studies in New York University’s Tisch School of the Arts and holds a PhD in Theater Performance Studies from UCLA and an MFA in writing from CalArts.

-- Thomas J. Lax is Associate Curator of Media and Performance Art at MoMA, a position he’s held since 2014.
+- Thomas J. Lax is the associate curator of media and performance art at MoMA, a position he’s held since 2014.
 At the Museum, he has organized or co-organized projects including Steffani Jemison: Promise Machine, Greater New York 2015, Maria Hassabi: PLASTIC, Projects: Neïl Beloufa, and Modern Dance: Ralph Lemon, among others.
 He is currently working on a major project on the legacy of Judson Dance Theater.
-Previously, he worked at the Studio Museum in Harlem for seven years where he worked on exhibitions such as Kalup Linzy: If it Don’t Fit, VideoStudio, Fore, and When the Stars Begin to Fall: Imagination and the American South.
+Previously he worked at the Studio Museum in Harlem for seven years, on exhibitions such as Kalup Linzy: If It Don’t Fit, VideoStudio, Fore, and When the Stars Begin to Fall: Imagination and the American South.
 Thomas writes regularly for a variety of publications and is a faculty member at the Institute for Curatorial Practice in Performance at Wesleyan University’s Center for the Arts.
-He is also on the advisory committees of Contemporary And, The Laundromat Project, Recess, Vera List Center for Arts and Politics, among others.
+He is also on the advisory committees of Contemporary And, the Laundromat Project, Recess, Vera List Center for Arts and Politics, among others.
 Thomas holds degrees from Brown University and Columbia University and in 2015 was awarded the Walter Hopps Award for Curatorial Achievement.